Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 Indicator trading vs confluence trading: quick answer

-- If you feel stuck in chop, you likely need a market regime filter before any indicator signal.
+- If you feel stuck in chop, you likely need a market regime filter before any signal.

 What “indicator-based trading” means in crypto